-Black Friday has become as real of a holiday as the one that precedes it - The celebrated day after Thanksgiving when every retailer in America decides collectively to offer their biggest discounts of the year.
+Now that you’re properly in the Holiday spirit, let’s talk about the wonderfully none controversial history of Black Friday.
+The day after Thanksgiving when every retailer in America decides collectively to offer their biggest discounts of the year.

 The phrase resurfaced in Philadelphia in the 1960s when police in the city used it to describe the large influx of pedestrian and vehicular traffic that would occur the day after Thanksgiving.

 However, it wasn't widely used to describe the famed holiday shopping day until the 1980s.
-The day after Thanksgiving is typically the point in the year where retailers stopped posting losses and started posting profits due to it being an abnormally large shopping day (more on that below).
+The day after Thanksgiving is typically the point in the year in which retailers stopped posting losses and started posting profits due to it being an abnormally large shopping day (more on that below).

 In other words, retailers would go from being "in the red" to being "in the black."
 Thus we have Black Friday.